ruXlab/absurd-kotlin/README.md

 Originally published at [ruXlab/absurd-kotlin](https://github.com/ruXlab/absurd-kotlin), inspired by [twitter thread](https://twitter.com/kotlin/status/1065264275030228993)

+**Disclaimer**

+* Please use tool which helps to resolve daily needs for your company in a way it works for you
+* Don't associate yourself with particular language or technology, you're The Human.
-_* no offence to scala and perl devs, some of us have a hard time reading that code`_
+* _* no offence to scala and perl devs, some of us have a hard time reading that code`_